micmejia/bible-dump/AMPC/Philippians/Phil 4.md

-I have strength for all things in Christ Who empowers me [I am ready for anything and equal to anything through Him Who [^g]infuses inner strength into me; I am [^h]self-sufficient in Christ's sufficiency].
+I have strength for all things in Christ Who empowers me [I am ready for anything and equal to anything through Him Who infuses inner strength into me; I am self-sufficient in Christ's sufficiency].